 Job done.
 Let’s go touring.

 There’s a lot more to this story.
-Rear axle loads, CGM, TBM, ATM and GTM must all be taken into account.
+Rear axle loads, GCM, TBM, ATM and GTM must all be taken into account.

 Why I Wrote This Guide.